Fort Myers Injuries From Car Accidents Lawyer

 - Leg and arm injuries.
-Side impact to arms and legs are common because your limbs are in cramped quarters, and they're being thrown about with high-velocity in a crash.
+Side impact to arms and legs are common because your limbs are in cramped quarters, and they are being thrown about with high-velocity in a crash.
 This can result in fractures or joint damage, and recovery periods can be lengthy.

 - Head injuries.
 These are among the most dangerous - and most commonly overlooked.
 Someone who suffers a blunt trauma head injury resulting in a concussion may not immediately have symptoms.
-That's why it's so essential to be checked by a medical professional, and report all symptoms as accurately as possible, even if you think "it's nothing."
+That is why it is so essential to be checked by a medical professional, and report all symptoms as accurately as possible, even if you think "it's nothing."

-The severity of your injuries won't necessarily dictate whether you have a claim (though you can't file a claim without incurring some type of monetary loss), but careful documenting of all injuries and associated costs is critical to obtaining just compensation.Serious Injury Threshold
+The severity of your injuries will not necessarily dictate whether you have a claim (though you cannot file a claim without incurring some type of monetary loss), but careful documenting of all injuries and associated costs is critical to obtaining just compensation.Serious Injury Threshold

 Florida is a no-fault state when it comes to auto insurance.
 What that means is regardless of who is to blame, your own auto insurer will be responsible to provide personal injury protection (PIP) coverage, as outlined in F.S.
 627.736.
 This coverage is required for all motorists and may extend to your passengers (who may also have their own coverage) and sometimes to third parties (in the event of a pedestrian or bicycle accident).